taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 - time travelling as problem to solve
 - Dan Abramov

+- TODO introduction: http://blog.isquaredsoftware.com/presentations/2017-02-react-redux-intro/#/58 or check if it deals with react-redux

 ## Redux from Scratch

 - read up several articles that already made this